 Python VersionReleased DatePython 0.9Feb 1991Python 1.0Jan 1994Python 2.0Oct 2000Python 3.0Dec 2008Python 2.7Jul 2010Python 3.7Jun 2018Python 3.7.4July 8, 2019

 Python programming key features

 1. Python is simple and powerful

 Since its beginning python inventors focused on simple and readable, English-like code.
 At the same time, a vast set of libraries and an ever-growing python community make python a powerful programming language.

 Like any other language, we can give code instructions to python for data input, processing, and output.
 Python uses *.py file as normal mode and also features an interactive mode with '>>>' symbol for quick code interpretation.

 3. Python is interpreted

-Due to its line-by-line interpretation of code it is also known as interpreted language.
+Due to its line-by-line interpretation of code, it is also known as an interpreted language.
 Python also offers dynamic typing like other interpreted languages.
 Python first code is first compiled to *.pyc which is then interpreted by Python Virtual Machine (PVM).

 4. Python is object-oriented

-Python offers class structures and object-oriented benefits like Inheritance, Overriding, Overloading etc. Python code need not be written with classes always but python is object oriented since beginning.
+Python offers class structures and object-oriented benefits like Inheritance, Overriding, Overloading, etc. Python code need not be written with classes always but python is object-oriented since the beginning.